mariayuyu/auto-marker-label/README.md

 * scipy==1.15.1
 * torch==2.7.0

-**Can only be run on Windows environment due to `btk` package**

 ## Preprocessing
 In the `Preprocessing` folder, you will find `cleanup_raw_c3d.py` file.
 This file is used to disconnect particles, denoise particles, and track them in order to end up with a clean C3D file.

-In order to run the script, change the name of the `subject` folder (e.g. Subj_50"), and `input_file` (e.g. 2-limb_02_1).
+In order to run the script, change the name of the `subject` folder (e.g. Subj_50), and `input_file` (e.g. 2-limb_02_1).
 You can also modify the parameters for denoising and tracking.
 In particular, `distance` parameter should be modified according to the action performed by the participant.
-(5 for static, 16 for gait).

-Several packages are necessary for this script, here's how to create a virtual environment if you are using Anaconda and install some packages:
+If the number of resulting markers exceeds 255, `distance` will be tuned automatically.

 ## Labeling
 The `label` folder contains all the necessary files for the GUI and labeling.
 No modification or tuning is required.

+Follow the steps below to get started!

 ### Setting up the GUI
 * Set the paths to trained model, trained values pickle file, and market set in markerLabelGUI.py.